Code-gutemberg/Credit_Analysis_System/README.md

      - [x] Optimize previously written code.
      - [x] Remove the treatment of CPF and CNPJ in the query functions of the data module for the treatment module.
      - [x] Create function called read_cpf and read_cnpj in the treatment module to handle input.
+     - [x] Create Function to replace the Random() library to generate id sequentially.